AnomalyInnovations/serverless-nodejs-starter/README.md

 # Serverless ES7 async/await

-A Serverless service that adds ES7 async/await support
+A Serverless service that adds ES7 async/await support.
+Part of the [Serverless Stack](http://serverless-stack.com) guide.

 This uses the [serverless-webpack](https://github.com/elastic-coders/serverless-webpack) plugin and Babel.
 It supports: